croqaz/awesome-decentralized/README.md

 * [MaidSafe](https://maidsafe.net): Decentralized internet and app infrastructure which rewards users for participating in the network.
 * [Neocities](https://neocities.org): Geocities-style websites, but decentralized.
 * [nuTorrent](https://github.com/LeeChSien/nuTorrent): A Pure Javascript BitTorrent Client.
 Built with Electron and React.
+* [OnionShare](https://onionshare.org): Open source tool that lets you securely and anonymously share a file of any size.
 * [Open Bazaar](https://openbazaar.org): Decentralized network for P2P commerce online - using Bitcoin - that has no fees and no restrictions.
 * [Orbit](https://github.com/haadcode/orbit): Distributed, serverless, peer-to-peer chat application on IPFS.
 * [ORC](https://orc.network/): Onion Routed Cloud, a decentralized, anonymous, file storage platform.
 It uses the Tor network.
 * [Peertransfer](https://github.com/pguth/peertransfer): Send a file p2p and e2e encrypted using nothing but your browser.
+* [reep.io](https://reep.io): Transfer files directly to another browser, your peer will be able to download the file directly from you.
 * [Ricochet](https://ricochet.im/): Different approach to instant messaging that doesn’t trust anyone in protecting your privacy.
 It uses the Tor network.
 * [Riot](https://riot.im): Collaboration client for the web.
 Chat, VOIP video, file transfer, end-to-end crypto.
 * [Roll-Call](https://rollcall.audio): Free and reliable audio calls for everyone w/ browser P2P.